2019–20 Campeonato Nacional Feminino

 The 2019–20 Campeonato Nacional Feminino (also known as Liga BPI for sponsorship reasons) is the 35th edition of Campeonato Nacional Feminino.

 On 8 April 2020 the Portuguese Football Federation cancelled all non-professional competitions in the country due to the COVID-19 pandemic in Portugal.
 No titles were awarded, and no teams will be promoted or relegated.
 Benfica was later appointed to the UEFA Champions League qualifying round as table leaders at the time of interruption.

-On 19 October 2019 Benfica hosted the first official female Derby de Lisboa on Estádio da Luz against Sporting CP.
+On 19 October 2019 Benfica hosted the first official female Lisbon derby on Estádio da Luz against Sporting CP.
 The game ended 3–0 for the home team and established a new attendance record of 12,812 people on a women's football match in Portugal.

 Teams

 Twelve teams compete in the league – ten teams from the 2018–19 Campeonato Nacional, as well as two teams promoted from the Campeonato de Promoção.

 The team changes were the following: